A. Look unto Jesus.

 2. (14-17) Use God’s strength to set things right in your manner of living.

 Pursue peace with all people, and holiness, without which no one will see the Lord: looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled; lest there be any fornicator or profane person like Esau, who for one morsel of food sold his birthright.
 For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears.

 a.
 Pursue peace with all people, and holiness: This means to walk right with both men (pursue peace with all men) and to walk right with God (and holiness).
 Discouragement makes us sloppy and unconcerned with holiness and personal relationships.

 i.
 Regarding holiness, we are told without which no one will see the Lord.
 A lack of holiness is a critical obstacle to a close relationship with God.

 ii.
 “Unholy Christians are the plague of the church.
 They are spots in our feasts of charity.
 Like hidden rocks, they are the terror of navigators.
 It is hard to steer clear of them: and there is no telling what wrecks they may cause.”
 (Spurgeon)

 b.
-Lest anyone fall short of the grace of God: We must get right with God’s grace.
-So look diligently to keep both yourself and others from a return to legalism in either outward form or inward attitude that falls short of God’s grace, lest any root of bitterness springing up cause trouble.
+Lest anyone fall short of the grace of God: We must live right in regard to the grace of God.
+This means to diligently keep both our self and others from a return to legalism in either outward form or inward attitude that falls short of God’s grace, lest any root of bitterness springing up cause trouble.

 ii.
 Bitterness corrupts many, rooted in a sense of personal hurt, and many hold on to the bitterness with amazing stubbornness.
 What they must do is remember the grace of God extended to them, and start extending that grace towards others – loving the undeserving.